kasra-r77/stream-guardian-js/README.md

 ## API

 Stream Guardian JS provides an API to interact with the stream recording and management functionalities.
-Below are the details of the API endpoints and their usage.
+Below are the details of the APIs and their usage.

 ### `constructor`